Disclaimers and Legal Notices

 Sexual harassment is illegal and is a violation of Title VII of the Civil Rights Acts of 1964 and Title IX which prohibits sex discrimination in educational programs or activities.
 RRCC is committed to upholding this policy prohibiting sexual harassment.
 Violation of this policy may be grounds for dismissal.
 While it is the purpose of this policy to protect all persons associated with the College from sexual harassment, it is also a violation of this policy to knowingly make a false allegation of sexual harassment.

-If you feel you have been subjected to sexual harassment and need information about what to do, contact the Director of Human Resources or the College President.
+If you feel you have been subjected to sexual harassment and need information about what to do, consult the Sexual Misconduct / Title IX Overview page.
 All matters involving sexual harassment complaints are taken seriously and will be investigated.
 Complaints will remain confidential to the extent possible.
 Filing of a complaint or otherwise reporting sexual harassment will not reflect upon the individual’s status or affect future employment, work assignments, or grades.

 If you are residing outside of Colorado while attending Red Rocks Community College, in many cases you can file a complaint in the state where you are residing.
 As required by federal regulations, a list of agencies in each state where complaints can be filed can be found here.